Guest blog by fashion writer Elly Morris

 - Introduce a new colour or pattern

-Especially in the summer, a new colour will inject new life into your outfits.
+A new colour will inject new life into your outfits.
 You can start small with this if it scares you; try some brightly-coloured socks, a red scarf, or a new pair of purple-framed sunglasses.
 Once you feel confident in these, you can move up to the bigger items such as skirts or shirts.

 The important thing to remember is that this doesn’t just have to be in your clothes.
 Sure, a coral hat or some bright green trousers will turn heads, but so will a blue lipstick or a pink streak in your hair.
 Style isn’t all about clothes, and makeup, hair and jewellery are great ways to add colour into your life.